elcicd/el-CICD-docs/tutorial.md

     oc edit test-cicd-test-cicd1-meta-info
 ```

 Note that the `deployment-branch` value is now set to `deployment-qa-<srcCommitHash>`.
 Compare the `<srcCommitHash>` value to the `src-commit-hash` value in Git, and notice they are the same.
-Go the Git repository of `Test_CICD1` in GitHub, and check the branches up there.
-Note the deployment branch has been created in the remote repository.
+Go the Git repository of `Test_CICD4` in GitHub, and check the branches there.
+Note the Deployment Branch has been created in the remote repository.

-Now open your browser to and go to your Non-prod image repository, and check the `test-cicd1` image that was pushed.
+Now open your browser to and go to your Non-prod image repository, and check the `test-cicd-test-cicd4` image that was pushed.
 You'll notice two tags for it:

 * qa
 * qa-`<srcCommitHash>`

 **All branches, tags, and images created by builds or promotions have the original commit hash of the source that built the image.**  It is even embedded in the image itself as a label, if you care to check.
-This follows the reality that while images are immutable, their deployment configurations are not, so el-CICD creates deployment branches for downstream environments in the CICD process to support this.
+This mirrors the reality that while images are immutable, their deployment configurations are not, so el-CICD creates Deployment Branches for downstream environments in the CICD process to support versioning of changes to the deployment of an image in particular environment.
+More fundamentally, this is how el-CICD directly supports the ideal of [Build Once, Deploy Many](foundations.md#build-once-deploy-many).

-Quit the text editor in the terminal and move onto the next step.
+#### Promote to Stg

+Repeat the previous [step](#promoting-microservices), but change the dropdown in the `Input Requested` step from `dev -> qa` to `qa -> stg`.

 ### Redeploying Microservices

+In this section, how to do [Deployment Patching](foundations.md#deployment-patching) and roll back/forward will be demonstrated.

 As noted previously, images are immutable, but deployment configurations are not.
 This next step demonstrates a deployment patch by changing the deployment configuration for a particular microservice in a particular environment without having to build and promote.